Intelx/jsonrpc2-over-http-flutter/README.md

 a List in the background if only a single argument is provided.
 Note that if the server's method has a single List argument, you need to use something like 4.
 1 is usable if the method requires no arguments, or if all arguments are optional.
-Variables need to be JSON serializable; in general, booleans, strings, numbers, Lists, Maps, combinations of these, or objects with a toJson() method.
-A call will generally return a single thing decoded from JSON like a null, string, number, List, or Map.
+Variables need to be json serializable; in general, booleans, strings, numbers, Lists, Maps, combinations of these, or objects with a toJson() method.
+A call will generally return a single thing decoded from json like a null, string, number, List, or Map.
-The JSON-RPC 2.0 specification does not support a combination of positional and named arguments, though it may be possible by extension to the specification (and deliberately not implemented here yet).
+The json-RPC 2.0 specification does not support a combination of positional and named arguments, though it may be possible by extension to the specification (and deliberately not implemented here yet).